alliander-opensource/license-scan-action/PROJECT_GOVERNANCE.md

 1. Raise subjects/issues that are important for the direction/development of this project

 The community council consists of the following members:
-1. Aditya Hekker
-1. Tony Xiang
+1. Nico Rikken
-1. Werner van Westering
-1. Jonas van den Bogaard
+2. Jonas van den Bogaard

-Aditya Hekker will chair the TSC.
+Nico Rikken will chair the TSC.

-Any community member or Contributor can ask that something be reviewed by the TSC by contacting the TSC at <dynamic.grid.calculation@alliander.com>.
+Any community member or Contributor can ask that something be reviewed by the TSC by contacting the TSC at <OSPO@alliander.com>.

 ## Maintainers